skandlab/VarNet/README.md

  -->

 ## Requirements
 VarNet has been tested with python3.7, it may run without issues on other versions of python3.
-After cloning the repository, you can install the required libraries using the following command in the root of the repo:
+After downloading the latest release [here](https://github.com/skandlab/VarNet/releases), you can install the required libraries using the following command in the root of the repo:

 ```
 pip install -r requirements.txt